AlbertVilaCalvo/AlbertVilaCalvo/README.md

 - (2016) [GitHub Trending](https://github.com/AlbertVilaCalvo/Android-Udacity-GitHub-Trending) - An Android app that shows GitHub trending repositories.
 It implements a Sync Adapter that fetches data periodically and stores it into a Content Provider.
 It has a home-screen collection widget.
 It displays ads using AdMob.

 - (2016) [Popular Movies](https://github.com/AlbertVilaCalvo/Android-Udacity-Popular-Movies) - An Android app that displays movies.
 Uses Dagger 2, Retrofit 2, RxJava 1 and AutoValue, among others.
-It caches data locally using an SQLite database and the libraries SQLBrite and SQLDelight, so that it can work fully offline.
+It caches data locally using a SQLite database and the libraries SQLBrite and SQLDelight, so that it can work fully offline.

 <!--